The Spunky Curl Logo

 #9 Cockscomb Basin Wildlife Sanctuary

 The 128,000 acres of Cockscomb Basin Wildlife Sanctuary make up a vital habitat for approximately 200 jaguars.
-Although a sighting is rare in the reserve, visitors can see tropical fauna, stunning waterfalls, and colorful birds along the numerous hiking trails.
+Although a sighting is rare in the reserve, visitors are guaranteed to see tropical flora, stunning waterfalls, and exotic birds along the easy/moderate hiking trails.
+Tickets cost $5 USD per person and opening hours are every day, 8:00 AM-4:30 PM.

-Brad and I chose to complete the Tiger Fern Trail; a 6.7 km (4.1 mi) out and back steep rocky path.
-We munched on a picnic lunch with views of Victoria Peak in the distance after cooling off in the scenic waterfall.
-We were lucky to have this refreshing pool all to ourselves!
+Brad and I completed the 6.7 km (4.1 mi) out-and-back Tiger Fern Trail.
+We munched on a picnic lunch with views of Victoria Peak in the distance after taking a dip in the scenic waterfall.
+We were lucky to have it all to ourselves!
+Wear supportive hiking shoes for the steep path and bring a waterproof bag to keep your belongings dry.
+Be careful around the slippery and sharp rocks while swimming.
+Unfortunately, I injured my big toe which prevented us from doing another trail.
+Ouch!

 #10 Marie Sharp's Factory